 Life after onboarding

 This is the right place to repeat that you need to align your actions with your goals.
-To know exactly what works and what doesn’t, you should test different hypotheses and analyze the results.
+To know exactly what works and what doesn’t, you should A/B test ideas, hypotheses and analyze the results.

 Keep experimenting with contexts, wording, and designs.
 Focus on those steps that actually add value.